 Although maintaining muscle mass should be a big priority for anyone wanting to lose weight a lot of people still lose some.

 To eliminate or reduce muscle loss you should do weight training and have a proper diet.

 Any resistance training will do, but I think weight training is most efficient.

-If you want to learn more about what you should eat to lose fat, then you should get my free nutrition guide.
+If you want to learn more about what you should eat to lose fat, then you should get my free nutrition guide and email course.